doublemind/looping/README.md

-# looping
+# looping loui 3.0

-lets start here to collect some nice ideas
+colaborative project between some friends about designing and building an advanced version of the very famous and well know game "looping loui"